Subhanshu-Mohan-Gupta/Team-Builder/README.md

   - [Long description](#long-description)

 ## Short Description
 Hackathons are a great way to meet new people, but we can choose our right teammates in a rush.
 No right?
 We, too, faced this problem while selecting the teammates.
 Thus team build was born.
 A platform where members of hackathons have free will and options to choose from, they could even contact the original idea owner.
-It is better for both the idea owner and the participant as through discussion always result in a better product.
+It is better for both the idea owner and the participant as discussion always result in a better product.

 ## Demo video
 [![Watch the video](https://user-images.githubusercontent.com/72182858/150680306-e6e63dfe-b048-44cd-adc5-14b1a4524622.png)](https://youtu.be/Kbz8FF8_Hcc)

 ## Long description

 ### About

-Team Builder was build based on the difficulties most of us coming across during hackathons mostly, finding a team.
-So, Team Builder aims to eradicate this problem and bring up people who having such trouble and letting find their better in a simple way as a connecting platform who finding teams.
+Team Builder was built based on the difficulties most of us coming across during hackathons mostly, finding a team.
+So, Team Builder aims to eradicate this problem and bring up people who have such trouble and let them find their better in a simple way as a connecting platform who finding teams.

 ### Design
 Team Builder is designed with a highly responsive layout using HTML, CSS,JavaScript.
 The layout is very simple and user-friendly.
 We plan on improving our design in the future to fit the needs.

 ### Dashboard
 One of the pages is the personal dashboard of a household using it.

 ### Conclusion
 So we the team behind Team Builder are budding developers with so much aspiration to bring about a change in the society.
 When we came across this competition, we up-skilled ourselves along the way to provide a professional outcome.

 #### Tech Stacks used to build:
  > HTML, CSS, JavaScript, Firebase